September 28, 2007

 • 2:15 PM — Today, after seeing my periodontist and before leaving her office, I conversed casually with her assistant, who suddenly blurted out: I am 44 and my father abused me until I was seven.
 I have forgiven him and my mother for allowing it because today I know he was a sick person.

-• 3:00 PM — On my way home, waiting in the subway station for a train to the bus depot, I chatted with a fellow passenger.
+• 3:00 PM — On my way home, waiting at the subway station platform for a train to the bus depot, I chatted with a fellow passenger.
 When our friendly conversation turned to religion, she announced: Oh, you are Jewish?
 All Jews are rich.

-• 3:15 PM — Waiting for my connection at the bus depot, I resumed a longstanding intermittent conversation with the station master.
-Describing the ages and activities of his six children, he began: My eldest is a sniper in Baghdad.
+• 3:15 PM — Waiting for my connecting bus at the depot, I picked up a longstanding conversation with the station master.
+On his six children, he began: My eldest is a sniper in Baghdad.
 When he left for Iraq, 24 months ago, I told him, 'I wish I could go in your place.
 Just obey orders and concentrate on protecting your buddy to your right and your buddy to your left.'

 During each conversation, I wondered, What is this person really telling me?
 And later, I pondered, How is each person connected to me and to the others?